HRR688 Ignition Module

 You can also connect your Timing Light to the Coil Wire and see if it flashes, if the timing light flashes then you have ignition to the cap... did you forget to install the rotor?
 You can check each cylinder for fire by connecting your timing light to each wire and cranking the engine, it will flash.

-The HRR688 is built on a Level 5 Electronics platform which is like a new style Laptop Computer which includes several Micro-Processors, there is nothing you can do to fix it. or test the Processors, call us for Return Authorization.
+The HRR688 is built on a Level 5 Electronics platform which is like a new style Laptop Computer or cell phone which includes 2 Intel Micro-Processors, there is nothing you can do to fix it or test the Processors, Do not take it to an Auto Parts store to be tested they cannot test this computer no matter what they tell you, call us for more help and if necessary a Return Authorization

 Basic trouble shooting procedures must be performed before a Return Authorization will be given, Mopar Ignition is simple and with our system it is further simplified, test for power to the center pin on the plug, be sure the plug is in good condition, check voltage at the + side of the Coil.
 Check for continuity between the ECU plug and the distributor plug.
 The most common issue we see is old worn out ECU plugs...
 CHECK the plug.